westerndigitalcorporation/RISC-V-Linux/README.md

 Build Fedora Gnome Desktop on RISC-V!!
 =======================================================
-The intent of this document is to share the hardware setup and source code build instructions to bring up Fedora 29 GNOME desktop on HiFive Unleased board.
+The intent of this document is to share the hardware setup and source code build instructions to bring up Fedora 29 GNOME desktop on HiFive Unleashed board.
 It is assumed that you know how to set up a RISC-V development environment.
 If not please follow the instructions below using the [freedom-u-sdk](https://github.com/sifive/freedom-u-sdk.git).